jacktan1/Options-Project/README.md

 ## Folders
 - **data**:
   - *daily_closing*: Daily closing prices of various stock tickers obtained from Alpha Vantage.
-A local history is kept as Alpha Vantage sometimes remove older data to keep histories under a certain length, and we want to be able to train our models on the same data.
+To ensure training data remains constant, a local split-adjusted history is kept.

   - *dividends*: For each ticker symbol, two files are created.
       - "ticker.csv" contains the start and end dates of each dividend period, as well as amount paid.
-Please note that "div_start" is simply the ex-dividend date for the previous dividend.
+Note that "div_start" is the ex-dividend date for the previous dividend.
-      - "ticker_ts.csv" contains the contribution to stock price due to dividends in a time series format.
-For each day in stock history, a dividend contribution is calculated.
+      - "ticker_ts.csv" contains the contribution to price due to dividends in a time series format.
+For each day on record, a dividend contribution is calculated.

   - *questrade_data*: Data obtained from the Questrade API.
 Files are snapshots of option data of a ticker symbol for a given day and time.
-Therefore, recorded prices may not represent "end of day" prices as snapshots are taken upon execution of scraping script.
+Recorded prices may not represent "end of day" prices as snapshots are taken upon execution of scraping script.

-  - *backtest_data*: Data obtained from Discount Option Data and used for backtesting of model.
+  - *backtest_data*: Option prices obtained from Discount Option Data and used for backtesting of model.
 Prices are end of day as indicated on their website.

 - **results**: This folder contains analyzed performance of different call and put option pairs for a given ticker on a given date.